Blumenthal, Texas

 Blumenthal is an unincorporated farming and ranching community on the Pedernales River in Gillespie County, in the U.S. state of Texas.
-It is located halfway between Fredericksburg and Stonewall on U.S. Highway 290, near the intersection of Jung Lane.
-The community was believed to have been settled about 1900, and reached its peak population of 25 in 1945.
+It is located halfway between Fredericksburg and Stonewall on U.S. Route 290, near the intersection of Jung Lane.
+The community was believed to have been settled circa 1900, and reached its peak population of 50 in 2000.

 Nearby businesses are a bed-and-breakfast concern, and Wildseed Farms.